Banana Pudding Bars

 Before the summer’s over, you simply MUST make these sweet, creamy Banana Pudding Bars!
 They’ve got everything you love about silky banana pudding, all in one sliceable bar.
 This is a no-bake recipe that I just can’t get enough of lately!

-The silky banana pudding itself is delicious, but I think I might love the vanilla wafer crust the most!
-It’s made with delicious melted Challenge Butter and finely crushed vanilla wafers, creating a sweet and salty crust that’s truly divine.
-When that buttery, flavorful crust is topped with the creamy banana pudding, it becomes a dessert sent straight from heaven!
-Well, if heaven was my refrigerator… But you get the idea!
-If you’re a fan of classic banana pudding, then these bars are certainly something you should add to your must try list.
+The silky banana pudding is delicious, but I think I might love the vanilla wafer crust the most!
+Itโ€™s made with melted butter and finely crushed vanilla wafers, creating a sweet and salty crust thatโ€™s truly divine.

 The ingredients for banana pudding bars are spread out on a gray surface.

-• Cream Cheese – Use a full fat softened cream cheese.
+• Cream Cheese: Use a full fat softened cream cheese.

-• Whole Milk – Make sure it’s nice and cold!
+• Whole Milk: Make sure it’s nice and cold!

-• Bananas – Slice the medium bananas into 3/4-inch thick coins.
+• Bananas: Slice the medium bananas into 3/4-inch thick coins.

-How to Make Banana Pudding Bars
+Tips for Making Banana Pudding Bars

 A block of banana pudding has been sliced into twelve even bars.